Vaccinations/Immunizations Requirements (A3.07)

 - Failure of a didactic course

-- Failure of supervised clinical practice experience
+- Failure of two supervised clinical practice experience

 - Violations of the university’s Academic Integrity Policy